-Missouri Farm Bureau Insurance is available to any member of the Farm Bureau, but you don’t have to be a farmer.
+Missouri Farm Bureau Insurance is available to any member of the state's Farm Bureau, but you don’t have to be a farmer to join the organization.
 In this article, we’ll look at the coverage options you can get with Missouri Farm Bureau and what other customers have experienced.

 Whenever you shop for car insurance, we recommend getting quotes from multiple providers so you can compare coverage and rates.
 In addition to the insurance company you choose, factors such as your age, vehicle make and model, and driving history can affect your premium, so what’s best for your neighbor might not be best for you.